-- no sooner ... than

-- not only ... but also

-- whether ... or

-- if ... then

-- scarcely ... when

-- so ... that

-- a.
-The artist who created this masterpiece had \\\\\ a lot of creativity \\\\\ much determination. - b.
-You realise that you \\\\\ destroyed our boat \\\\\ sunk our food. - c. \\\\\ had I decided to jump off a cliff \\\\\ I regretted my decision. - d.
-I do not yet know \\\\\ I will come home \\\\\ stay for the holiday. - e. \\\\\ my father \\\\\ my mother completed secondary school. - f. \\\\\ the dirty clothes \\\\\ the sheets have been washed in a week.
+both ... and no sooner ... than • either ... or • not only ... but also • neither ... nor • whether ... or hardly ... when • if ... then • rather ... than • scarcely ... when • so ... that • as ... as [FILL-IN-THE-BLANKS] a.
+The artist who created this masterpiece had a lot of creativity much determination. b.
+You realise that you destroyed our boat sunk our food. c. had I decided to jump off a cliff I regretted my decision. d.
+I do not yet know I will come home stay for the holiday. e. my father my mother completed secondary school. f. the dirty clothes the sheets have been washed in a week.

-Lesson Title: Grammar Skills Development: Identifying Grammatical Name and Function Theme: Grammar Lesson Number: L3-L072 Class: SSS 3 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Understand the way in which grammar is tested at WASSCE.
-Identify the grammatical name of select phrases and clauses in a sentence or text.
-Identify the grammatical function of select phrases and clauses in a sentence or text.
-Preparation Practise reading the text, 'Musa's Path to Success (Part 1)' aloud (see end of lesson).
-Write the phrases and clauses on the board (see end of lesson).
+Lesson Title: Grammar Skills Development: Identifying Grammatical Name and Function Theme: Grammar Lesson Number: L3-L072 Class: SSS 3 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: 1.
+Understand the way in which grammar is tested at WASSCE.
+2. Identify the grammatical name of select phrases and clauses in a sentence or text.
+3. Identify the grammatical function of select phrases and clauses in a sentence or text.
+Path to Succe end of lesson). ading the text, 'Musa's ess (Part 1)' aloud (see es and clauses on the of lesson).

-- Invite a volunteer to explain the difference between phrases and clauses.
+- 1. Invite a volunteer to explain the difference between phrases and clauses.
 (Answer: a clause has a subject and a predicate, whereas a phrase does not have a subject-predicate relationship) - 2.
 Tell pupils that in this lesson they will look at 3 of the grammatical phrases and clauses that appear on the WASSCE: noun phrases, adjectival clauses and adverbial clauses.